-In March 2022, Natural England passed legislation which effectively prevented local planning departments within Norfolk approving planning applications in certain areas unless the developer (this can be anyone looking to add an extension to their home through to a national house builder) could prove that the proposed development does not add further pollution to the water catchment of the Norfolk Rivers, primarily The Bure, The Wensum and the Yare.
-At the time this had a major effect on development of any kind in Norfolk and most of it came to a standstill.
+In March 2022, Natural England passed legislation which effectively prevented local planning departments approving planning applications in certain areas unless the developer (this can be anyone looking to add an extension to their home through to a national house builder) could prove that the proposed development does not add further pollution to the water catchment area of the local rivers.
+At the time this had a major effect on development of any kind resulting in the approval of the majority of planning applications coming to a standstill.
 The aim of the scheme is to improve and reduce nutrient export which in turn will improve water quality, water resource usage and habitat creation.

-The scheme involves a number of bodies including Natural England, Norfolk Rivers Consortium, Harrison Civils and the four local authorities, North Norfolk, South Norfolk, Breckland and Broadland District Council.
+The scheme involves a number of bodies including Natural England, National Rivers Consortium, Norfolk Rivers Consortium, Harrison Civils and the Local Planning Authorities which currently include,Norwich City Council, North Norfolk, South Norfolk, Breckland, Broadland, Ashford and Canterbury District Councils.

 We don’t hide the fact that a substantial job such as installing a sewage treatment plant does not come without cost.
 However the important bit for you is that you, as the homeowner does not have to pay.